-Model compression and compact storage formats for models are also of interest.
+\paragraph{Open Research Questions -- Fast Model Access} Model compression and compact storage formats for models are also of interest.
 Recent advances in model search approximate a model's performance based on intermediate results generated during model inference~\cite{renggli_shift_2022, renggli_which_2022}.
 Performing this inference requires loading each model into memory and can become a major bottleneck~\cite{alsatian}.
 Accelerating model loading, therefore, represents an important research direction.
-Key questions include whether searching over approximated models can yield results comparable to those obtained from full-precision models, and how storage formats can be optimized for faster loading.
-In particular, exploring storage designs that are aware of hardware and cloud-specific characteristics could substantially improve model retrieval efficiency.
+Key questions include whether searching over approximated models can yield results comparable to those from full-precision models and how storage formats can be optimized for faster loading.
+Exploring storage designs that are aware of hardware and cloud-specific characteristics could substantially improve model retrieval efficiency.

-Given the large scale at which modern \ac{llm} providers operate, it may be beneficial to group model access and model search queries to reduce redundant computations.
-This opens opportunities for multi-query optimization in the context of model retrieval and search, where shared computations or overlapping data access patterns can be identified and reused across queries, thereby improving overall system efficiency and throughput.

-Another direction involves tracking past model search results and success rates.
-For new requests, this enables prioritizing models that have demonstrated strong performance on similar tasks while pruning historically underperforming models early in the search process.
+\paragraph{Open Research Questions -- Multi Tenancy} Given the large scale at which modern \ac{llm} providers operate, it may be beneficial to group model access and model search queries to reduce redundant computations.
+This enables multi-query optimization in the context of model retrieval and search, where shared computations or overlapping data access patterns can be identified and reused across queries, thereby improving overall system efficiency and throughput.
+Another direction involves tracking past search results and success rates.
+For new requests, this enables prioritizing models that have demonstrated strong performance on similar tasks while pruning historically underperforming models early.